On the Initialization for Convex-Concave Min-max Problems: Non-Euclidean Space: Simplex Setup

-\subsection{Non-Euclidean Space: Simplex Setup}
+\section{Non-Euclidean Space: Simplex Setup}

 Min-max optimization in Non-Euclidean spaces is an important topic, which has broad applications in machine learning (e.g., distributionally robust optimization).
-In this subsection, we focus on the simplex setup by considering the following problem $\min_{\x\in\X}\max_{\p\in\Delta_n} \ F(\x,\p)$, where
+In this section, we focus on the simplex setup by considering the following problem